Pest Control in Nursing Homes and Assisted-Living Centers

 In addition to checking log books, the IPM technician will perform inspections, check pheromone traps, and make notes of problems that need to be addressed by the facility's maintenance or housekeeping departments.
 For example, the technician will advise about things like missing door sweeps, damaged window screens, loose dryer vents, and other problems that make the building more susceptible to pest problems.

 In short, the goal of IPM is an elder-care setting is to make the place as pest-proof as possible using non-chemical methods, in order to reduce or eliminate the need for chemical pesticides.
 If this sounds like the kind of pest management you've been looking for, please contact us for more information.
+Our service area includes Dayton, Springfield, Northern Cincinnati, and all of the Miami Valley.
 We look forward to hearing from you.